 According to data from the latest Open Doors Report on International Education, the U.S. hosted more than 1 million international students in the academic year 2019-2020.
 Following China at 34%, the second-highest international student population in the US are Indians at 18% and South Koreans at 4.6%.

-The US has a higher percentage of visa rejections than any other country in the world.
+The US also has a higher percentage of visa rejections than any other country in the world.
 This is mainly due to the fact that many people applying for a US visa are unaware of the requirements needed to be met while filling their visa application.
-The DS-160 form must be completed thoroughly for an F1 visa.
-The answers you give in your F1 visa interview must match the answers previously provided in your form.

 Read on to know more about the top 5 F1 visa interview questions and answers, F1 visa application, process, important interview tips, and more.